 Geography does not tell us how to live, but developing geographical thinking and our innate geographical imaginations does provide the intellectual means for visioning ourselves, others and alternate futures on planet Earth.
 Consequently, ‘powerful disciplinary knowledge’ helps individuals make sense of the world and enables their capability to participate freely in informed debate and decisions.

 Teachers are central to the idea of (geo)capabilities, as they exercise influence and choice over what is taught and how it is taught.
 Teachers need to go beyond delivery of a curriculum of prescribed ‘given knowledge’, or of a curriculum that over-emphasises ‘learning to learn’ and which blurs subject distinctions, to create a ‘curriculum of engagement’ – what the project advocated as a ‘Future 3 Curriculum’.

 Teachers need to think how specialist knowledge can be reconceptualised in the form of geography as a school subject.
 This requires teachers to re-engage with ‘curriculum making’ as a way of grasping the significance of specialist teachers.

-GeoCapabilities argues that geography teachers can provide access to specialist ‘world knowledge’ and ways of thinking geographically that enable young people to think the ‘yet-to-be-thought’.
+GeoCapabilities II argued that geography teachers can provide access to specialist ‘world knowledge’ and ways of thinking geographically that enable young people to think the ‘yet-to-be-thought’.
 Or, in the words of the GA’s 2009 Manifesto, to travel with ‘a different view’.
 Through taking professional responsibility for interpreting the curriculum, all teachers are curriculum leaders.

-The modules aim for teachers to:
+The modules aimed for teachers to: